mike-ward/mike-ward.github.io/_posts/2009-04-25-friday-links-48.md

 [Peli's Farm - Stubs: Comparison with other mocking frameworks](http://blog.dotnetwiki.org/2009/04/23/StubsComparisonWithOtherMockingFrameworks.aspx) - [Stubs](http://blog.dotnetwiki.org/ct.ashx?id=7c5d5cdd-7ebc-4a3d-8fb1-e84b187343b2&url=http%3a%2f%2fresearch.microsoft.com%2fstubs) is a lightweight stub framework that is entirely based on delegates.
 We designed it so that it brings as little overhead as possible, and as a side effect, is very effective with [Pex](http://blog.dotnetwiki.org/ct.ashx?id=7c5d5cdd-7ebc-4a3d-8fb1-e84b187343b2&url=http%3a%2f%2fresearch.microsoft.com%2fpex).
 Cool idea.

-[Another List of 5 Great and Useful Visual Studio Shortcuts | Dev102.com](http://www.dev102.com/2009/04/22/another-list-of-5-great-and-useful-visual-studio-shortcuts/) – These are one’s I didn’t know about (well, OK, I knew about Ctrl-K, CtrlX).
+[Another List of 5 Great and Useful Visual Studio Shortcuts | Dev102.com](http://www.dev102.com/2009/04/22/another-list-of-5-great-and-useful-visual-studio-shortcuts/) – These are one’s I didn’t know about (well, OK, I knew about `Ctrl-K`, `CtrlX`).

 [Here It Comes to Save the Day!!! - Gadgetwise Blog - NYTimes.com ](http://gadgetwise.blogs.nytimes.com/2009/04/20/super-mouse/)- It’s not for the casual gamer — or the casual anyone—but the $500 SpacePilot Pro, arriving courtesy of Logitech subsidiary 3Dconnexion, is full of wow for designers and engineers who work in three-dimensional computerized environments.